-Having a “toolbox” of retrospectives helps you as a retrospective facilitator to deliver more value to a team.
+Having a “toolbox” to do retrospectives helps you as a retrospective facilitator to deliver more value to a team.
 Team are different, and also the things that teams are dealing with can differ from sprint to sprint.
+Therefor it helps if you have many retrospective exercises that you can choose from.
 You can plan a retrospective meeting, and think about the technique that you want to use, but be open to change it on the spot whenever needed.

 Why use different retrospective techniques?

 The purpose of selecting a retrospective technique is to get more business value out of agile retrospectives, and use a technique that finds the most important things that teams can work on to improve their process (BTW: my definition of a process is “the way we work around here”).
 What is most important?
 It can be their biggest impediment that they have right now (where I would recommend to do a Root Cause Analysis to understand it and define effective actions), or something that is bothering the team but that they can’t get a hold on, or the reason that the current sprint failed, or was a big success (where you could investigated how to use the strengths which the professionals already have to improve further).
 Retrospectives are used to improve continuously, thus helping teams and organization to become more agile and lean.